shc-0/screen-key-capture/README.md

 To use the code, simply run the `keylogger.py` script.
 The script will start capturing keystrokes and screen content immediately, and will continue running until you manually stop it.

 The screenshots captured by the code will be saved in a folder named according to the date and time of the screenshot, with the `.png` extension.
 The log file containing keystrokes typed by the user will be saved as `log.txt`.

-## Contributing

-If you would like to contribute to this project, please submit a pull request or contact the project maintainer for more information.

-## License

-This code is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Contact

-For more information about this code, please contact the project maintainer at [EMAIL ADDRESS].